Eyes Open Tour

-The Eyes Open Tour was a concert tour by the Scottish/Northern Irish alternative rock band Snow Patrol.
-It was launched in support of the group's 2006 album Eyes Open.
+The Eyes Open Tour was a concert tour by Northern Irish–Scottish alternative rock band Snow Patrol in support of their fourth album, Eyes Open (2006).
 The band visited numerous international venues from 2006 through 2007.
 The tour is the collective name of many smaller tours and festivals Snow Patrol has played in support of their album.
 The tour officially commenced on 14 February 2006 with a "secret gig" called SG#3.

 The tour saw the band visit continents like Europe, North America, Australia and Asia.
 The band headlined on almost all dates, and various acts supported them throughout.
-The tour was however marred by cancellations, mainly because of vocalist Gary Lightbody's throat problems and bassist Paul Wilson's shoulder injury.
-Additionally, other events happened with all other band members but no dates were affected.
-Drummer Jonny Quinn broke his arm, but no shows were cancelled as friend Graham Hopkins pitched in to take up drumming duties.
+The tour was however, marred by cancellations mainly because of vocalist Gary Lightbody's throat problems and bassist Paul Wilson's shoulder injury.
+Additionally, other events happened with all other band members, but no dates were affected.
+Drummer Jonny Quinn broke his arm, but no shows were cancelled as Graham Hopkins pitched in to take up drumming duties.
 Keyboardist Tom Simpson was arrested for drug charges, but was released in time for the next concert.
-Guitarist Nathan Connolly sprained his ankle and foot, but sat through shows till the injury healed.
+Guitarist Nathan Connolly sprained his ankle and foot, but sat through shows until the injury healed.
 The band visited countries like New Zealand and Mexico for the first time and played their first concert in Southeast Asia during the course of the tour.
 The Eyes Open Tour also introduced the Tour Reporter feature, where fans were given the chance of covering their local concert.

 Snow Patrol finished the tour, which went on for a year and a half, in September 2007 in Australia.
 The full tour spanned 214 dates and had 37 cancellations.